Force over Distance: Chapter 18

 Unbidden, Young recalled the sight of scientist, working late nights at the Icarus base, his hair a mess as he stood in front of his whiteboard, one hand on the back of his neck, looking utterly defeated.

 “Aye,” Rush murmured, seeing Young’s memory.
-“No one understood why I could rebuild the mathematical structure that defined the entire problem and code it into a virtual interface, but I couldn’t keep myself on track for a long enough period of time to just solve the damn problem.
+“No one understood why I could rebuild the mathematical structure tha’ defined the entire problem and code it into a virtual interface, but I couldn’t keep myself on track t’jus’ solve th’fuckin’ thing?
 And it was a code.
 I mean I fuckin’ knew it was a code, didn’t I?
 Eli was right.
 I knew—I—well, I couldn’t explain it to them.
 I can’t explain it now.
 I don’t have much insight into what happened on that planet.
 In that lab.”

 Young didn’t reply.